Health insurance in the United States: California

 In 2007, 87% of Californians had some form of health insurance.
 Services in California range from private offerings: HMOs, PPOs to public programs: Medi-Cal, Medicare, and Healthy Families (SCHIP).
 Insurers can pay providers a capitation only in the case of HMOs.

-California developed a solution to assist people across the state and is one of the few states to have an office devoted to giving people tips and resources to get the best care possible.
-California's Office of the Patient Advocate was established July 2000 to publish a yearly Health Care Quality Report Card on the top HMOs, PPOs, and Medical Groups and to create and distribute helpful tips and resources to give Californians the tools needed to get the best care.
+California is one of the few states to have an office devoted to giving people tips and resources to get the best care possible.
+California's Office of the Patient Advocate was established July 2000 to publish a yearly Health Care Quality Report Card on the top HMOs, PPOs, and medical groups and to create and distribute helpful tips and resources to give Californians the tools needed to get the best care.

-Additionally, California has a Help Center that assists Californians when they have problems with their health insurance.
+Additionally, California's Help Center assists Californians with problems with their health insurance.
 The Help Center is run by the Department of Managed Health Care, the government department that oversees and regulates HMOs and some PPOs.

+In 2024, California became the first U.S. state to offer health insurance to all undocumented immigrants.

 Massachusetts

 The state passed healthcare reform in 2006 in order to decrease the uninsured rate among its citizens.
-The federal Patient Protection and Affordable Care Act (colloquially known as "Obamacare") is largely based on Massachusetts' health reform.
-Due to that colloquialism, the Massachusetts reform has been nicknamed as "Romneycare" after then-Governor Mitt Romney.
+The federal Affordable Care Act, colloquially known as "Obamacare", is largely based on Massachusetts' health reform.
+Due to that colloquialism, the Massachusetts reform has been nicknamed "Romneycare" after then-Governor Mitt Romney.